b-t-k/b-t-k.github.io/a-guide/part-1.md

  - **`se clean .`** This tells terminal to use the `se` toolset, find the command `clean` and apply it to all the files and folders in the current directory `.`.
 (Make sure you are in the right directory!)
 You will primarily be using Terminal to invoke these sorts of SE toolset commands.
 This one cleans up the files, removes extraneous spaces and returns and then lines everything up neatly.

-### Photoshop/GIMP
+### Preview/Photoshop/GIMP
 The last tool you will have to use is an image editor.
 All you really need to use it for will be to crop the final cover image to exactly 2100 pixels by 1400 pixels, but occasionally you might want to colour correct the image a bit or edit out a bad scratch.

+This can be done easily enough using Mac's built in image viewer Preview.

 I have Photoshop as a part of my working suite but [GIMP](https://www.gimp.org/) is a totally free and open source image editor that is pretty highly regarded.
-This isn’t 100% necessary and there are lots of online tools that you could use instead, but its par of my everyday workflow so I’ve never bothered to look for other ways to do it.
+This isn’t 100% necessary and there are lots of online tools like [Pixlr](https://pixlr.com/) that you could use instead, but it's part of my everyday workflow so I’ve never bothered to look for other ways to do it.

 ### Ebook Reader
 Of course it always good to have a stand alone ebook reader (i.e. a Kindle or a Kobo) to try out your projects on but a desktop one is easier (in my opinion) to use when proofing.
 I generally use the built in Apple Books, but occasionally also use the Calibre ebook reader built into the excellent [Calibre e-book Management](https://calibre-ebook.com/) software.
 There are plenty of options out there.